emeric-martineau/rust-prepack-ide/README.md

 ## Build image

-To build image, run `build.sh` script and wait because, it takes long time :)
+To build image, run `build.sh atom | intellij` script and wait because, it takes long time :)

 Editor, if need, is download in root directory to avoid download at each build.

 ## Run container

-To run Atom, run `run.sh` script.
+To run Atom, run `run.sh atom` script.

 NOTE : you can to be root in container with `sudo su`.
+To run the shell instead of running the editor `run.sh <editor> --shell`

 ## Remove image